makersacademy/CV/README.md

 I attend film club meet-ups when I can and enjoy going to fun events such as secret showings and outdoor cinemas.

 **Hiking**
-Ever seen a developer in hiking boots and short shorts?
+Have you ever seen a developer in hiking boots and short shorts?
 Find me up a fell on Sunday mornings and you can find out why 95% of passersby experience nausea.